vippsas/vipps-woocommerce/readme.txt

  * Action: 'woo_vipps_callback': Runs when Vipps does the callback on a successful payment, takes Vipps' data as input.
 Useful for logging/debugging the callback.
  * Action: 'woo_vipps_express_checkout_get_order_status': Takes the order status returned by Vipps - called when the Vipps callback hasn't happened and we need the order status.
 Userful for logging.
  * Action 'woo_vipps_vipps_callback': Is ran when the Vipps callback happen, with the decoded and raw POST from Vipps.
 Useful for logging.
+ * Action 'woo_vipps_shipping_details_callback': Is ran when Vipps does the shipping details callback on express checkout.
+Takes decoded and raw POST from Vipps, and the callback args.
+For debugging.

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid